avkv1/webrtc/README.md

-# webrtc
+# WebRTC
-WebRTC Signalling server + simple client implementation
+WebRTC signalling server + simple client implementation

 ## How to launch